Consumer Debt: Types, Advantages, and Disadvantages

 The most common type of consumer debt which people come across is credit card debt.

 Almost every adult in the country owns and uses a credit card in some capacity.
 These are mainly used for day-to-day purchases and paying monthly bills.
-In 2023, Americans had $1.13 trillion in credit card balances.
+At the end of December 2024, Americans had $1.21 trillion in credit card balances.

 While credit cards are unsecured so the lender can’t seize your assets, it’s important to remember that lenders can still sue you for unpaid debts if the statute of limitations hasn’t passed.

-The current average credit card interest rate is 27.91%, and the rates you qualify for depend on your credit score.
+As of March 2025, the average credit card interest rate is 28.70%., and the rates you qualify for will depend on your credit score.

 2. Personal Loans

 It’s an installment debt where you receive a lump sum amount and repay it in fixed monthly installments.
-The duration of these loans ranges between 12 and 84 months, and current interest rates range from 7.49% to 29.99%.
+The duration of these loans ranges between 12 and 84 months, and interest rates can range from 6% to 36%.

 3. Mortgage Debt

-Mortgage debt is a secured debt taken to purchase a property, where the property is the collateral.
-These are long-term debts with repayment terms of 15 to 30 years.
+Mortgage debt is a type of secured loan used to purchase property, with the property itself serving as collateral.
+These long-term debts typically have repayment terms ranging from 15 to 30 years.

-It’s important to remember that since mortgages are secured by the property if you fail to repay the loan as agreed, you risk foreclosure or short sale.
+Because mortgages are secured by the property, failing to repay the loan as agreed can lead to foreclosure or short sale.

 4. Auto Loans

-Also sometimes referred to as vehicle loans, auto loans are secured debts used to purchase vehicles (cars, trucks, boats, etc.).
-While the borrower owns the vehicle, it also serves as the collateral for the debt.
+Auto loans, sometimes referred to as vehicle loans, are secured debts used to purchase cars, trucks, boats, and other vehicles.
+While the borrower owns the vehicle, it also serves as collateral for the loan.

-It’s a short-term installment debt that usually lasts between 12 to 84 months.
-The average interest rate for new cars is 7.03% and 11.35% for used cars.
+These are short-term installment loans, typically lasting between 12 and 84 months.
+As of Q4 2024, the average interest rate was 6.35% for new cars and 11.62% for used cars.

 5. Student Loans

-Along with mortgages and auto loan balances, student loans make up a large portion of debt in the U.S. Many students rely on federal student loans to pay for tuition.
+Along with mortgages and auto loan balances, student loans make up a significant portion of debt in the U.S. Many students rely on federal student loans to cover tuition and other education-related expenses.

-These are unsecured loans with a longer repayment term of usually ten or more years.
-There are also many repayment plans available for eligible borrowers.
-The interest in student loan payments is tax-deductible.
+Student loans are unsecured debts with repayment terms typically lasting ten or more years.
+There are also many repayment plans available for eligible borrowers, and interest on student loan payments is tax-deductible.

 Advantages of Consumer Debt